AD

 Mechanical precision made visible.

 A watch is the most honest form of engineering: everything is exposed, everything serves a function, and there is nowhere to hide bad craft.
-I'm drawn to the same discipline in hardware.
-Form that is earned by function.
+I think about hardware the same way.
+If it needs to be hidden, something is probably wrong.

 Bikes